Department of English

 Mission

-The BS English (Literature) and BS English (Linguistics) programs designed to achieve the following objectives:
+The BS English (Literature) and BS English (Linguistics) programs are designed to achieve the following objectives:

 - Strengthen analytical, interpretive, and expressive skills.